wonarii/CART210-glossary/keywords/ui.md

 ## UI (User Interface)
 ### Definition

-UI, also known as User Interface, is the human-computer point of contact in any  digital device , application, or software [^coursera01ui].
+UI, also known as User Interface, is the human-computer point of contact in any  digital device, application, or software [^coursera01ui].
 ### Examples

 ### Difference Between UX and UI